HBF+Europe: Minority Co-production Support

 The scheme has a special spotlight on first and second feature films, but is also open to films by filmmakers more advanced in their career.
 The funding is designed for international co-productions, in which at least one European and one non-European producer is involved.
 The European producer should be the applicant and will conclude the funding agreement.
 Only 25% of the HBF+Europe funding has to be spent in Europe, the other 75% can be spent elsewhere.
 The scheme is specially designed to encourage European producers from countries with limited co-production schemes to participate.

-- A total of five projects can be supported per selection round.
+- A total of six projects can be supported per selection round.

 - The maximum amount awarded per project is €53,000.